What I believed and why I believed it - a vaccination story

 In other words - I KNEW that I had experienced this, when in fact, I only BELIEVED that I had experienced this.
 And even after I had been informed that I didn't actually experience this, I still FELT, in spite of my acceptance of the facts relayed to me by my girlfriend - it still FELT like I KNEW that this was my experience.

 I have no idea why I hijacked this experience from my girlfriend.
 I didn't desire to have this experience as my own.
 This was a mundane, day-to-day, insignificant experience.
-Why would it somehow become imprinted in my mind to the point that I felt, I believed, that it was my own story?
+Why would it somehow become imprinted in my mind to the point that I felt, I believed, I KNEW that it was my own personal experience?

 If I had of relayed this story to a friend they would have believed me.
 They would of had absolutely no reason to doubt that this story of my experience was true.
 There is no reason for me to NEED this story to be true, and yet, I actually believed that I had experienced it.